 Students develop skills and knowledge in a Key Stage 3 curriculum model which includes the following areas;

-The essential curriculum, which develops student’s skills in areas such as:
+We develop student’s skills across the curriculum in areas such as:

 Students develop skills and knowledge in a Key Stage 4 curriculum model which includes the following compulsory areas;

-Students also develop skills and knowledge in any of the following three optional areas;
+Students also develop skills and knowledge in selected options subjects, for more information see the Options page.

 Alternative curriculum arrangements are provided for students whose needs do not suit the mainstream model.